rpyron/delim-SOM/README.md

 ## Distance functions

-When `layer.distance.functions = NULL`, `train.SOM()` automatically infers a distance type from each layer:
+`train.SOM()` automatically infers a distance type from each layer:

 - binary `0/1` data: `"tanimoto"`
 - dosage/count-like `0/1/2` data: `"manhattan"`
 - other numeric continuous data: `"sumofsquares"`

 Users should verify that the automatically inferred distance is biologically appropriate.
 Distances can be supplied manually when needed:

 ```r
 layer_distances <- c(